ayrton04/design/articles/112_generated_interfaces_cpp.md

   - The safest option, and also the default (used if not passing any argument to the constructor).
 - `MessageInitialization::SKIP` - Don't initialize any members; it is the user's responsibility to ensure that all fields get initialized with some value, otherwise undefined behavior may result
   - Used for maximum performance if the user is setting all of the members themselves.
-- `MessageInitialization::ZERO` - Zero initialize all members; this differs from `MessageInitialization::ALL` in that all members will be set to their C++ defaults (generally 0 or the empty string), and default values from the message definition will be ignored
+- `MessageInitialization::ZERO` - Zero initialize all members; this differs from `MessageInitialization::ALL` in that all members will be [value-initialized](http://en.cppreference.com/w/cpp/language/value_initialization), and default values from the message definition will be ignored
   - Used when the user doesn't want the overhead of initializing potentially complex or large default values, but still wants to ensure that all variables are properly initialized.
 - `MessageInitialization::DEFAULTS_ONLY` - Default initialize only fields that have default values assigned to individual members; all other fields will be left uninitialized
   - Minimal initialization which ensures that existing code has correctly initialized members when a new field with a default value is added to the IDL later.